Defining of three-dimensional acceleration and inertial mass leading to the simple form F=MA of relativistic motion equation: XIV. Conclusion

-The title purpose of this work to write a relativistic equation of motion in simple form $\mathbf{F}=M \mathbf{A}$ has been completely realised by the equation (\ref{F=MA}).
-This was possible thanks to deriving a original definition (\ref{correct acceleration}) of relativistic acceleration $\mathbf{A}$ based on the relativistic differential of velocity $(d\mathbf{v})_{\mathrm{rel}}$ (\ref{div}).
-This definition of the main directions $\parallel$ (\ref{A1}), $\perp$ (\ref{A2}), $\mathbf{F}$ or $\mathbf{A}$ (\ref{A}) does not exceed beyond unidimensional velocity composition formula $\ominus$ (\ref{velocity 0}) in the sense of following to velocity components and not as a transforming to a rest frame.
-Most importantly, the acceleration $\mathbf{A}$ is parallel to the force $\mathbf{F}$ and has the order of 2.
+The relativistic differential definition of the main directions $\parallel$ (\ref{A1}), $\perp$ (\ref{A2}), $\mathbf{F}$ or $\mathbf{A}$ (\ref{A}) does not exceed beyond unidimensional velocity composition formula $\ominus$ (\ref{velocity 0}) in the sense of following to velocity components and not as a transforming to a rest frame (vector operation $\ominus_1$).
+Most importantly, the acceleration $\mathbf{A}$ is parallel to the force $\mathbf{F}$ and has the rank of 2.

-But for any give direction, the vector operation $\ominus$ (\ref{velocity}) must be replaced with operation $\ominus_{\parallel}$ (\ref{velocity parallel}) or operation $\ominus_{\perp}$ (\ref{velocity perp}).
-The last operation was derived with a completely independent method, which increases the importance of those differential equivalent operations (\ref{div}).
+But for any give direction, the velocity vector operation $\ominus_0$ (\ref{velocity}) and even components operation $\ominus$ (\ref{velocity 0}) (vector operation $\ominus_1$) must be replaced with operation $\ominus_{\parallel}$ (\ref{velocity parallel}) or operation $\ominus_{\perp}$ (\ref{velocity perp}) or operation $\ominus_{\wedge}$ (\ref{antisymmetric}), equivalently.
+The penultimate operation $\ominus_{\perp}$ was derived with a completely independent method, which increases the importance of those differential equivalent operations (\ref{div}, \ref{div Dragan}).
 This independent method is in fact the derivation of a general relativistic equation (in SR) of body motion with a variable rest mass in the covariant form (\ref{covariant}), three dimensional form (\ref{general}) and even the simple form (\ref{full general}).
 Operations $\ominus_{\parallel}$ and $\ominus_{\perp}$ turned out to be differentially-equivalent to the antisymmetric operation $\ominus_{\wedge}$ found in the literature.
+Operation $\ominus_{\wedge}$ allows the velocity differential to be interpreted asymptotically within a local observer, without any reference to the instantaneous resting system of the body.
+In addition, the result of $\ominus_{\wedge}$ turned out to be a three-dimensional version of the covariant 4D Oziewicz ternary relative velocity.
 A simplified differential-equivalent version $\ominus_{\vee}$ of the found operation was also given.
 Ultimately, it turned out that all considered alternative operations $\ominus_{\parallel}$, $\ominus_{\perp}$, $\ominus_{\wedge}$, $\ominus_{\vee}$ are differentially-equivalent to operation $\boxminus$ similar to Einstein's cooperation in the theory of gyrogroup.